 Fax (650) 366–7836

-QUAIL’S NEST CAFÉ AT FILOLI
+QUAIL’S NEST CAFÉ

 Nestled in the woodland and native garden at Filoli, the beautiful conservatory–style Quail’s Nest Café offers a peaceful setting with memorable cuisine.
 The Café boasts a high–quality menu, complete with luncheon favorites and imaginative specialties, which will reward your palate.
 The menu will always surprise you with daily additions and a constant rotation of spectacular desserts.
 The Café also offers a full coffee and espresso bar to satisfy your coffee requests.
 They are pleased to serve you and your enjoyment is their top priority.